The acronym SMTP stands for Simple Mail Transfer Protocol, the procedure behind the email flow on the internet.

 It must be underlined, though, that the SMTP servers used when you send your “normal emails” – e.g. the ones associated to providers like Hotmail, Gmail and Yahoo Mail – are shared among users and they are based on non-dedicated IPs.
 Which means that you could end up to rely on an IP that is also used by a spammer: a fact that will negatively affect the correct delivery of your messages.
 Also, common providers establish some strict limits on the number of emails you can send (e.g. Yahoo’s restriction is 100 email per hour).

 That is why, if you plan to send a massmail or set up an email campaign we recommend to use a professional outgoing email service like turboSMTP, which guarantees a controlled IP and avoids all the aforementioned problems.

-You can register and get a lifetime package of 6000 free emails per month, then upgrade to the plan that best suits your options.
+You can register and get a free package of 6000 emails per month, then upgrade to the plan that best suits your options.